 Gordon G. Chalmers, Jr., age 82, of Willmar, died Thursday morning, August 8, at the St. Cloud Hospital after a short illness.

 Mass of Christian Burial will be held at 11:00 a.m. on Saturday, August 31, at the Church of St. Mary in Willmar.
 Visitation will be one hour prior to the service at the church.
-Interment will be at a later date at St. Hubert’s Catholic Cemetery in Chanhassen.
+Interment will be held at 11:00 a.m. on Wednesday, Sept.
+4, at St. Hubert’s Catholic Cemetery in Chanhassen.
 Arrangements are with Peterson Brothers Funeral Home (www.petersonbrothers.com).

 Gordon Gene Chalmers Jr. was born on December 16, 1936, in Marshall, Minnesota, the son of Gordon and Mary Lou (Brull) Chalmers.
 He grew up in Marshall, was baptized and confirmed at Holy Redeemer Catholic Church and graduated from Central Catholic High School in 1954.
 He attended college at St. John’s University and the University of Minnesota in Minneapolis.
 On December 30, 1958, Gordy was united in marriage to Mary Bauer and they made their home in Minneapolis and Georgia.
 In 1965, they moved to Willmar.
 Gordy was employed at Jennie-O Foods for over 26 years and retired in 1992.